macraesdirtysocks/YFAR/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

+Known limitations, issues and future work

+Incompatible data types when binding rows.
+For whatever reason a number one can be integer but another element number two is character.
+Right now the easiest was to solve this problem is to convert all columns to data type character.
+It would be nice to keep proper data types.

+Error: “Can’t combine <integer> and <character>.”